-Resources Utilization consists of SMEs' strategies to exploit existing resources to survive the pandemic crisis.
-The interviews found that the owner's efforts during the crisis in saving and utilizing excess or idle resources had resulted in innovation.
-Innovations, consequently, are activities carried out as a survival strategy that produce novelty in products, processes, and marketing.
+Resource utilization comprises SMEs' strategies to exploit existing resources to survive the pandemic.
+The interviews revealed that the owner's efforts in saving and utilizing excess or idle resources during the crisis had resulted in innovation.
+The qualitative findings also indicated that informants did anything arbitrarily to consume the remaining materials or use the skills of the remaining employees.
+Consequently, innovation was a byproduct of an initial survival strategy that produced novelty in products, processes, and marketing.
+Performance is the level of SME achievement from various endeavors.